Aegrotat Standing and Degree at McGill University

 In rare cases where a student, based on serious medical or similar evidence, is unable to complete their program requirements within a reasonable time, or at all, they may be awarded their degree with Aegrotat Standing.

-A degree with Aegrotat Standing is rarely granted at McGill University.
-A formal request must be submitted to the Dean of the student’s faculty and the Deputy Provost, Student Life and Learning, to approve granting a degree with Aegrotat Status.
+A degree with Aegrotat standing is rarely granted at McGill University.
+A formal request must be submitted to the Dean of the student’s faculty and the Deputy Provost, Student Life and Learning, to approve granting such a degree.